-Recovering the files from damaged and faulty RAID storage devices is something I’ve been doing for the best part of fifteen years.
+Recovering the files from damaged and faulty RAID storage devices is something we’ve been doing for the best part of 20 years.
 There is no question that RAID recovery is one of the most highly complex skills in data recovery: once the disk problems have been solved, it’s necessary to piece the information held on the drives back together again into coherent files and folders.

 - Drive(s) not booting / missing files